© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gunstone leper well is a scheduled monument protected by Historic England under reference 1006058.
 View the official record →

-Gunstone leper well is a medieval well structure located in Staffordshire, England, associated with the care and isolation of leprosy patients during the medieval period.
+Gunstone leper well is a medieval well structure located in Staffordshire, England, associated with the treatment and isolation of leprosy patients during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006058.

 Gunstone leper well is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006058.